-A watershed stewardship group is any number of people who cooperate to maintain or improve the overall health of a watershed (all the land area that contributes runoff to a particular point along a waterway).
+A watershed stewardship group is any number of people who cooperate to OLYMPUS DIGITAL or improve the overall health of a watershed (all the land area that contributes runoff to a particular point along a waterway)

 A watershed can be big, such as the Fraser River Watershed, or small, such as the Nathan Creek Watershed.